w3bdesign/dfweb-v4/README.md

   - Automatic static optimization with revalidation
   - Server-side data fetching with proper error handling
 - React 19
-- Sanity headless cms for all of the content, projects and navigation links
+- Sanity headless CMS for all of the content, projects and navigation links
 - Ladle for component documentation
 - Animations with Motion
 - React testing library for unit testing